-- If you want to understand what data is in a downloaded package, and the steps and quality of how it was processed see, see the Pipeline WebLog (§8). - If you want to restore the calibrated MS, run scriptForPI.py (§5.1) or casa_piperestorescript.py (§5.3) to restore calibrated MSs. - If you want to see, edit, or rerun the pipeline task commands that were run, you want casa_pipescript.py (§5.4). - If you want to see the CASA task calls that were used, either look at the casa log linked at the bottom of each pipeline processing stage of the "By Task" section of the WebLog, or see the full casa_commands.log file (§5.5).
+- If you want to understand what data is in a downloaded package, and the steps and quality of how it was processed see, see the Pipeline WebLog (§8). - If you want to restore the calibrated MS, run scriptForPI.py (§5.1) or casa\piperestorescript.py (§5.3) to restore calibrated MSs. - If you want to see, edit, or rerun the pipeline task commands that were run, you want casa\pipescript.py (§5.4). - If you want to see the CASA task calls that were used, either look at the casa log linked at the bottom of each pipeline processing stage of the "By Task" section of the WebLog, or see the full casa\commands.log file (§5.5). - If you want to cite the ALMA pipeline in a publication, we encourage you to cite the refereed journal article published in July 2023: PASP, volume 135, id 074501.
+This document contains additional details on the heuristics that are not included in this user's guide.

-3 What's New in 2022.2
+3 What's New in 2023.1